doeixd/parse-shopify-csv/README.md

 });
 ```

-This provides clean, consistent access to all Google Shopping attributes without dealing with the verbose column names like `"Google Shopping / Gender"`.
+This provides clean, consistent access to all Google Shopping attributes with **full type safety** - TypeScript will autocomplete valid values and catch invalid ones at compile time.

 This approach provides:
 - **Automatic parsing** of all field types without configuration
 - **Structured metafield access** via the `metadata` object
-- **Structured Google Shopping access** via utility functions
+- **Type-safe Google Shopping access** via utility functions with enum validation
 - **Market pricing utilities** for international stores
 - **Flexible data access** via both structured and raw column names
 - **Bulk operations** for efficient mass updates
+- **Full TypeScript IntelliSense** for all Google Shopping field values

 ## Utility Functions for Data Manipulation